US average mortgage rates flat to higher; 30-year 4.94 pct.

 WASHINGTON (AP) — U.S. long-term mortgage rates were steady to slightly up this week, at their highest levels in nearly eight years and dampening home sales.

-Mortgage buyer Freddie Mac says the average rate on a 30-year, fixed-rate mortgage was unchanged from last week at 4.94 percent.
+Mortgage buyer Freddie Mac said Thursday the average rate on a 30-year, fixed-rate mortgage was unchanged from last week at 4.94 percent.
 That’s the highest level for the benchmark rate since February 2011.
 A year ago the rate stood at 3.95 percent.

 The average rate on a 15-year, fixed-rate loan rose to 4.36 percent from 4.33 percent last week.